NuGet packages in the package registry

 -Source <source_name>

-• <package_id> is the package ID.
+• <package_id>: The package ID.

-• <package_version> The package version.
-Optional.
+• <package_version>: Optional.
+The package version.

-• <source_name> The source name.
-Optional.
+• <source_name>: Optional.
+The source name.

-Install a package using NuGet v2 feed
+With NuGet v2 feed

 History